Issues in higher education in the United States: Persistence and performance

-Suzanne Mettler notes in her book, Degrees of Inequality, that in 1970 40% of US students in top income quartile had achieved a bachelor's degree by the age of 24.
+Suzanne Mettler notes in her book, Degrees of Inequality, that in 1970, 40% of U.S. students in top income quartile had achieved a bachelor's degree by the age of 24.
 By 2013, this percentage rose to 77%.
 For students in the bottom income quartile, only 6% had earned a bachelor's degree in 1970.
 By 2013, this percentage was still at a marginal 9%.
 Unfortunately, there have been and continue to be many barriers for students of lower socioeconomic status to get access.

 There are certain organizations and programs that have capitalized on the idea that attaining a college degree, specifically at a top tier university, is critical to social mobility.
-Organizations like QuestBridge, a non-profit focused on helping students of low socioeconomic status and minority background, have helped historically underrepresented groups attain a significant degree of social advantage.
-QuestBridge is partnered with the nation's top 38 colleges and has helped over 13,000 students gain entrance into these universities since 2004.
 However, even these accomplishments are minuscule, when we recognize that there are between 25,000 and 35,000 low income students that are qualified to gain entrance into the nation's top universities each year, but do not even apply.
-By these standards, QuestBridge has served less than 4% of the students that they focus on.